juju-solutions/charm-gcp-integrator/README.md

 credentials, you will need to provide the cloud credentials via the `credentials`, charm config options.

-**Note:** The credentials used must have rights to use the API to inspect the instances connecting to it, enable a service account for those instances, assign roles to those instances, and create custom roles.
+**Note:** The credentials used must be [enabled to use the API][iam-api] to inspect the instances connecting to it, enable a service account for those instances, assign roles to those instances, and create custom roles.

 # Resource Usage Note